McLean Hospital 115 Mill Street Belmont, MA 02478

 Residents begin the program with a series of meetings and testing including psychiatric, neuropsychiatric, and neurologic evaluation, medical and imaging assessment, an overnight sleep study, and psychological and neuropsychological testing.
-We also provide specialty consultations in a range of areas—substance abuse, impulse control disorders, OCD, trauma and post-traumatic stress, geriatrics, neurotherapeutics, and forensic evaluation.
+We also provide specialty consultations in a range of areas—substance abuse, impulse control disorders, trauma and post-traumatic stress, geriatrics, neurotherapeutics, and forensic evaluation.

 Our commitment to examining the biological as well as the emotional components of an illness ensures that the clinical team explores every avenue in searching for effective solutions.
 Both the diagnosis and treatment plan consider a person’s previous medical and neurological history.
 The program utilizes consultation services throughout McLean as well as at other Partners HealthCare affiliates such as Massachusetts General Hospital and Brigham and Women’s Hospital.

 Once all evaluations are complete, the resident’s care team puts together a clinical summary outlining diagnostic results and therapeutic recommendations.
 Determinations made by our clinicians during the first few days of evaluations inform the creation of the resident’s care plan and subsequent treatment program.
 For example, if there’s a history of trauma or co-occurring substance use, we will involve experts from each of these areas in the overall treatment strategy.